NicholasFarrow/nicholasfarrow.github.io/_pages/Tutoring.md

 [Contact me!](tutoring@nicholasfarrow.com)

 # Highschool Tutoring (VCE & GAMSAT Medical Exam)
-I am proficient in tutoring highscool years 8-12 as well as students preparing for the GAMSAT.
+I am proficient in tutoring highscool, and have experience with years 8-12 as well as students preparing for the GAMSAT.
 Year 11/12 subjects:

 | VCE Subject            |
 |------------------------|